ryjen/ryjen.github.io/content/post/dead-triplets.md

 ---

-The distorted reality of an addictive search for unmitigated happiness,
+In the distorted reality of an addictive search for unmitigated happiness,

-one who finds the truth in surviving the dead triplets,
+one who finds the truth in surviving the dead triplets

-is conflicted with an opportunity for a richer life,
+is conflicted between an opportunity for a richer life,

 and the reality of how estranged